MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-customer-certificates-secrets.md

 [!include [banner](../includes/banner.md)]

-If you already have a Key Vault reference in the Regulatory Configuration Service (RCS), you can create references to the Azure Key Vault Certificates and Secrets.
-If you haven't created a Key Vault reference, see the topic, [Service environments](e-invoicing-service-environments.md).
+If you already have a Microsoft Azure Key Vault reference in Regulatory Configuration Service (RCS), you can create references to the Key Vault certificates and secrets.
+If you don't yet have a Key Vault reference, see [Service environments](e-invoicing-service-environments.md) for information about how to create it.

+## Create certificates and secrets

-To create and set up certificates and secrets, complete the following steps.
+To create and set up certificates and secrets, follow these steps.

 1. Sign in to your RCS account.
 2. In the **Globalization feature** workspace, in the **Environment** section, select the **Electronic invoicing** tile.
 3. On the **Environment setup** page, on the Action Pane, select **Service environments**.
 4. On the **Service environments** page, on the Action Pane, select **Key Vault parameters**.
-5. Select a Key Vault reference, and in the **Certificates** section, select **Add**
+5. On the **Key Vault parameters** page, select a Key Vault reference, and then, in the **Certificates** section, select **Add**.
-6. In the **Name** field, enter the name of the Azure Key Vault Certificate or Secret name.
-For more information, see [Create an Azure storage account in Azure portal](e-invoicing-create-azure-storage-account-azure-portal.md).
+6. In the **Name** field, enter the name of the Key Vault certificate or secret.
+For more information, see [Create an Azure storage account in the Azure portal](e-invoicing-create-azure-storage-account-azure-portal.md).
 7. In the **Description** field, enter a description.
-8. In the **Type** field, select **Certificate** if you refer to the Certificate stored in the Key Vault.
-Select **Secret** if you refer to the Secret stored in the Key Vault
+8. In the **Type** field, select **Certificate** if you're referencing the certificate that is stored in the key vault.
+Select **Secret** if you're referencing the secret that is stored in the key vault.
-9. Select **Save**
+9. Select **Save**.

 > [!NOTE]
-  > In some scenarios you have to use public certificates that have the extension ".cer".
-The Azure Key Vault doesn't support import and storage of this certificate typeas the Key Vault Certificate.
-In this case, save the ".cer" file as a Base-64 encoded X.509 (.CER) string and store the string from the file that is between lines **BEGIN CERTIFICATE** and **END CERTIFICATE** in the Azure Key Vault Secret.
-In the service environment, create a reference to the Key Vault record with the type, **Certificate**.
+> In some scenarios, you must use public certificates that have the .cer file name extension.
+However, Key Vault doesn't support importing and storing certificates of this type as Key Vault certificates.
+In these scenarios, you should save the .cer file as a Base-64-encoded X.509 (.CER) string.
+Then, in a Key Vault secret, store the string that appears between the **BEGIN CERTIFICATE** line and the **END CERTIFICATE** line in the file.
+In the service environment, you should still create a reference to the Key Vault record and set the **Type** field to **Certificate**.

 ## Create a chain of certificates

-If your country/region-specific invoices require a chain of certificates to apply digital signatures or establish secure connection (SSL) to external web services, create a chain of certificates.
-The certificate chain order consists of root certificates, intermediate certificates, and the end-user certificate.
-Root CAs are a trusted source of certificates.
-Intermediate CAs are bridges that link the end-user certificate to the root CA.
+If your country/region-specific invoices require a chain of certificates to apply digital signatures or establish a secure (Secure Sockets Layer \[SSL\]) connection to external web services, create a chain of certificates where the certificates are in the following order:

+1. Root certificates
+2. Intermediate certificates
+3. End-user certificates

+Root certificate authorities (CAs) are a trusted source of certificates.
+Intermediate CA certificates are bridges that link the end-user certificates to the root CA certificates.

+To create and set up a chain of certificates, follow these steps.

-1. On the **Key vault parameters** page, on the Action Pane, select **Chain of certificates**.
+1. On the **Key Vault parameters** page, on the Action Pane, select **Chain of certificates**.
+2. Select **New** to create a chain of certificates.
-2. Select **New**, and in the **Name** field, enter the name of the chain of certificate.
+3. In the **Name** field, enter the name of the chain of certificates.
-3. In the **Description** field, enter a description.
+4. In the **Description** field, enter a description.
-4. In the **Certificates** section, select **Add** to add a certificate to the chain.
+5. In the **Certificates** section, select **Add** to add a certificate to the chain.
-5. Use the **Up** or **Down** button to change the position of the certificate in the chain.
-Keep the order where the CA root certificate is on top, and the end-user certificate is in the bottom of the list.
+6. Use the **Up** or **Down** button to change the position of the certificate in the chain.
+Keep the CA root certificate at the top of the list and the end-user certificate at the bottom.
-6. Select **Save**
+7. Select **Save**.

 You can create as many Key Vault references in RCS as you want.
-Keep in mind that a particular Service environment will be linked to the Key Vault reference based on the Storage SAS token secret.
-You can refer to the Azure Key Vault Certificates and Secrets stored in the Key Vault that also contains Storage SAS token secret you use during the Service environment setup.
+Remember that the secret for the storage shared access signature (SAS) token is used to link a given service environment to the Key Vault reference.
+You can reference the Key Vault certificates and secrets that are stored in a key vault that also contains the secret for the storage SAS token that you use when you set up the service environment.